gabssnake/observablehq-docs/docs/cells/cell-modes/js/js-require/js-require.md

 `require` works with a _subset_ of AMD modules that includes the vast majority of such modules: the strict specification is [documented by d3-require](https://github.com/d3/d3-require#d3-require), the module that powers Observable's `require`.
 :::

-## `import`: a way to require ES6 modules
+## Import: a way to require ES6 modules

 In addition to `require`, which uses the widely-supported [AMD](https://github.com/amdjs/amdjs-api/blob/master/AMD.md) standard, we also support [dynamic import](https://developers.google.com/web/updates/2017/11/dynamic-import), a new way of requiring modules that aims to replace custom module loaders such as `require`.

-import is a native browser feature that's just now gaining adoption.
+`import` is a native browser feature that's just now gaining adoption.
 It only works in the newest versions of Chrome, Safari, Firefox, and Edge.
 It also requires modules to be published in the [ES6 module specification](http://exploringjs.com/es6/ch_modules.html), which is still gaining adoption.

 If the library is also published to npm, [Skypack](https://www.skypack.dev) provides a fast CDN; otherwise, consider [attaching a file](https://observablehq.com/@observablehq/file-attachments).